rastapasta/foodsharing/README.md

 ## 🤔 Personal ToDos

 * Show blockers
-  * No baskets - nearly (regional request, listing and view needed, create form needs put and image upload)
+  * baskets: nearby

 * Should have
   * Android
     * Camera, when first blocking permissions, going to settings, granting them, return -> overlay stays visible.
     * Map markers on (baske) location selector scene a lagging behind movement
-  * Reflect REQUEST_ERROR errors in the seperate UIs
+  * Reflect REQUEST_ERROR errors in the seperate UIs instead of silently canceling the loading/sending
   * Pull conversation again when open and coming from background to make sure its marked as read
   * Notifications after background pull / detect new conversations - even pull pull conversations?
 Delta algo!
   * Handle WebSocket reconnect after long inactivity
-  * fastlane screenshot generation

 * Nice to have
   * Make sure there is no gap between old store and long-time-no-see message list request -> hotfix: logout-in